 - Our Costs are Less / Travel times are Shorter.
 Philmont costs over \$2,000 per person.
-BSA's Northern Tier Base in Minnesota costs more than a locally run program would, plus there is a 1,200 mile, two-day travel EACH WAY, adding greatly to the cost and time involved. - Ontario's Algonquin Provincial Park.
-We are blessed that our area, we have access to the Algonquin Park, with nearly 3,000 square miles of wilderness, lakes, rivers and streams - ◆ Cultural Program.
+BSA's Northern Tier Base in Minnesota costs more than a locally run program would, plus there is a 1,200 mile, two-day travel EACH WAY, adding greatly to the cost and time involved. - New York's Adirondack Park.
+We are blessed that our area, we have access to the 6.1 million acre Adirondack Park, with over 1,000 lakes and 30,000 miles of rivers and streams. - Cultural Program.
 The program schedule includes a half-day to visit one of the many cultural museums or nearby sites.
-Your expedition includes entrance to the Algonquin Visitor Center and Logging Museums, or a guided hike on one of the nearby educational trails.
+Your fee includes entrance to either The Wild Center, the Six Nations Museum, or a guided hike to one of the nearby summits.